-- 1. In Curio, use the Edit > Copy As > Text to copy a mind map or list hierarchy into the clipboard as a text outline. - 2.
-In FreeMind, click on a node and choose Edit > Paste which will paste the hierarchy as a new branch in your FreeMind mind map.
+- 1. In Curio, use the Edit > Copy As > Text menu item to copy a mind map or list hierarchy into the clipboard as a text outline. - 2.
+In FreeMind, click on a node and choose the Edit > Paste menu item which will paste the hierarchy as a new branch in your FreeMind mind map.